 Credit Scores Mortgage Guidelines For Loan Programs

-- HUD allows debt to income ratios of up to 56.9% DTI for Borrowers with credit scores of 620 Credit Scores or higher to get AUS Approval.
+HUD allows debt-to-income ratios of up to 56.9% DTI for Borrowers with credit scores of 620 Credit Scores or higher to get AUS Approval.
 Credit scores will also play a major factor in Conventional mortgage interest rates.

-With Conventional loans, the higher the Borrower’s credit scores are, the lower their mortgage interest rates are because Conventional Loans are not insured and guaranteed by the government like government loans.
+With Conventional loans, the higher the borrower’s credit scores are, the lower their mortgage interest rates are because Conventional loans are not insured and guaranteed by the government like government loans.
 FHA, VA, and USDA loans are insured by the government and are often referred to as government loans.
 Many borrowers often ask what happens if credit scores increased during underwriting process.

 Can I Use New Credit Scores If Credit Scores Increased During Underwriting Process

 There are many times when credit scores increased during underwriting process for many borrowers.
-If your credit scores increased during underwriting process, the original credit scores used with the submission of the mortgage loan application can be replaced with higher ones.
+If your credit scores increased during the underwriting process, the original credit scores used with the submission of the mortgage loan application could be replaced with higher ones.

 If the credit scores drop during the mortgage underwriting process, borrowers are safe for 120 days.
-Many lenders have overlays where the initial credit scores can only be used throughout the whole mortgage process even though Credit Scores Increased During Underwriting Process
+Many lenders have overlays where the initial credit scores can only be used throughout the whole mortgage process, even though credit scores increased during underwriting process.

 Hurdles With The Mortgage Process With Lenders With Overlays

-- Case scenarios above are with lenders with no overlays where they are adamant borrowers need to use original credit scores
+Case scenarios above are with lenders with no overlays where they are adamant borrowers need to use original credit scores.

-What If Credit Scores Increase During Underwriting Process On Conventional Loans
+What If Credit Scores Increase During Underwriting Process on Conventional Loans

 Mortgage rates greatly impact credit scores and loan-to-value on conventional loans.
 To get the best mortgage interest rates on conventional loans, Borrowers will need a 740 FICO credit score.
 For any credit scores below 740, there will be a pricing adjustment to borrowers.

 Mortgage Process When Credit Scores Increased